estebamod/osmmcp/README.md

 ## Overview

-This project is a Go port of the Python [OpenStreetMap MCP server](https://github.com/jagan-shanmugam/open-streetmap-mcp), implementing the [Model Context Protocol](https://github.com/mark3labs/mcp-go) to enable LLMs to interact with geospatial data.
+This project is a Go port of the Python [OpenStreetMap MCP server](https://github.com/jagan-shanmugam/open-streetmap-mcp) and the [MCPLink OSM server](https://www.mcplink.ai/mcp/jagan-shanmugam/osm-mcp-server), implementing the [Model Context Protocol](https://github.com/mark3labs/mcp-go) to enable LLMs to interact with geospatial data.

+## Acknowledgments

+This implementation is based on two excellent sources:
+- [jagan-shanmugam/open-streetmap-mcp](https://github.com/jagan-shanmugam/open-streetmap-mcp) - The original Python implementation
+- [MCPLink OSM MCP Server](https://www.mcplink.ai/mcp/jagan-shanmugam/osm-mcp-server) - The MCPLink version with additional features

+We've reimplemented the functionality in Go with a focus on performance, maintainability, and ease of integration with Claude Desktop Client.

 ## Features